How Well Do You Know Your Dashboard Symbols?

 The ASL or engine start indicator light means that your car is locked in neutral or park and that you need to step on the brake to release the lock and shift the vehicle into reverse or drive.

-If you tend to ignore your car dashboard lights, you should also watch out for these signs your car is about to die.
+If you tend to ignore your car dashboard lights, you should learn to spot these signs your car is about to die.

 Answer: Airbag indicator